UCLComputerScience/pgta/ml.md

 - ...is more than the budget, the ML has to make a choice and give a justification, following fairness rules of UCL hiring before we will make an offer.

-#### 5. CONTRACTING
+#### 5. Contracting

 Staffings will follow up with those applicants who were made an offer.

-It is the Mls responsibility to ensure that all PGTA working with them have been properly recruited, compliant with UK Government legislation, before they are assigned any duty.
+It is the ML's responsibility to ensure that all PGTA working with them have been properly recruited, compliant with UK Government legislation, before they are assigned any duty.
 TA must present their Right To Work (RTW) before the start of their contract and cannot commence work until the original has been verified by the Staffings team.
 PGTAs will not be paid if they attempt to work before they have submitted their RTW.